-It’s one of the best ways to see Queenstown’s surrounding landscape – a cruise across Lake Wakatipu aboard the iconic century-old coal fired steamship, the TSS Earnslaw.
+It’s one of the best ways to see Queenstown’s surrounding landscape – a cruise across Lake Whakatipu aboard the iconic century-old coal-fired steamship, the TSS Earnslaw.

-Take time to explore the vessel, view the engine room and study the historic displays of the steamship's former life
+The TSS Earnslaw has been lovingly maintained since 1912 and is an iconic piece of Queenstown's history.
+Take time to explore the vessel, view the engine room, and study the historic displays of the steamship's former life.

 It’s New Zealand’s most iconic boat and one of Queenstown’s most historic destinations.

-The leisurely 90 minute cruise across Lake Wakatipu showcases some of Queenstown’s spectacular alpine scenery while offering you plenty of time to explore a piece of Queenstown’s living history – the over one hundred year-old TSS Earnslaw.
+The leisurely 90-minute cruise across Lake Whakatipu showcases some of Queenstown’s spectacular alpine scenery while offering you plenty of time to explore a piece of Queenstown’s living history – the over one hundred year-old TSS Earnslaw.

 Inside a visit to the engine room reveals the giant steam engines at work.
-Close by you’ll be able to view the collection of historical photos in our mini-museum, check out the bridge and even join a sing-along with the pianist.
-Or, if you’d rather, kick back and enjoy a wine or beer or some café food at our on-board Promenade Café and Bar.
+Close by you’ll be able to view the collection of historical photos in our mini-museum, check out the bridge or, if you’d rather, kick back and enjoy a wine or beer or some café food at our on-board Promenade Café and Bar.

-The TSS Earnslaw has carried many a famous visitor, including Queen Elizabeth, Prince Phillip and even President Bill Clinton.
+The TSS Earnslaw has carried many famous visitors, including Queen Elizabeth, Prince Phillip and even President Bill Clinton.
 Undoubtedly, this iconic tour is one not to miss.

 Things you should know